trust-mfn-berlin/animals-as-objects/vault/material.silkworm-in-papier-mache.md

 <figcaption>

-_Papier mâché_ Bombyx mori _by Louis Auzoux in the Zoological Teaching Collection of the Humboldt Universität zu Berlin.
+_Papier mâché_ Bombyx mori _by Louis Auzoux in the Zoological Teaching Collection of the Humboldt-Universität zu Berlin.
 (Zoological Teaching Collection, image: Kerstin Stoll 2020.
 All rights reserved.)_

 </figcaption>